Generational Leadership for Inclusion and Diversity in the Workplace

 Building a positive work culture comes from recognizing the individual strengths of each generation in your workforce.
 You can show appreciation for all employees by allowing them to use their unique strengths.

 For instance, more seasoned workers might find it helpful to have someone around who understands technology better, while millennials may want to take advantage of boomers’ life experiences.
-Gen Zers might appreciate being able to take on leadership roles and teach others their own organizational skills.
-And those belonging to Gen X are often known for having a relaxed management style–something that could be good news for younger employees who value freedom when it comes time to get creative.
+Gen Zers might appreciate being able to take on leadership roles and teach others their organizational skills.
+Those belonging to Gen X are often known for having a relaxed management style–something that could be good news for younger employees who value freedom when it’s time to get creative.

 Let’s say, for instance, a millennial is more passionate about working on projects with a social impact while boomers might instead prefer to work on long-term strategy.